Skip to main navigationSkip to main content

 How do I make up the hours if I am absent?

 This all depends on how many hours you have missed.
 It may be possible to make up the hours by simply working a bit longer for the remainder of your placement.
-If this is not possible, then you should work with your programme lead to find an appropriate way to make up the time.
+If this is not possible, then you would work with the programme lead to find an appropriate way to make up the time.

 Photo of Jessica Reed

-I have been on three placements now, inpatients rehab, CVR (cardiovascular) and MSK (musculoskeletal) and I have learnt valuable skills.
+I have been on three placements so far, inpatients rehab, an acute medical ward and an outpatient musculoskeletal and I have learnt valuable skills.
 If we do well within a particular placement, the supervisors often say they would like us to come back once we're qualified.
 Not only have I learnt so much but I have also got to know qualified physiotherapists, who are happy to answer questions and pass on valuable extra skills.

 Jessica ReedBSc Physiotherapy